One night a funny thing happened.

 They drove me in a van to a cold grey building and locked me in a room with bars.
 It reminds me of the pet shop.
 I have come so far, gone through so much, all to end up in the same place I started in.

 Now I am a dog without a pack.
 I am less than nothing.
-I feel so sad that the moment I wake up I just want to go back to sleep.
+I feel so sad that I want to sleep the moment I wake.

 They took Master away for along time, but later I heard footsteps and smelled his scent.
 They locked him in the room next to mine.
 I cried and cried and cried for him.